Breville the Barista Express

 Included Accessories: Tools for those deep cleanings

-The Barista Express comes with several accessories including the stainless steel milk jug, dual and single wall filter baskets, coffee scoop, the Razor, and a water filter and holder.
+The Barista Express comes with several accessories, including the stainless steel milk jug, dual and single wall filter baskets, coffee scoop, the Razor, and a water filter and holder.
 It also comes with a list of cleaning tools that are useful for deep cleanings.

 Swivel Wand: Moves in all directions

 To use the steam wand, we first filled the milk jug with cold milk just below the “V” at the bottom of the spout.
 Next, we turned the wand toward the machine’s drip tray as water may spurt out of the wand.
-We turned the “Steam/Hot Water” dial, located on the right side of the machine, to the “Steam” position.
-When the machine created some steam and the “Steam/Hot Water” lights stopped flashing, the wand was ready to use.
+We turned the “STEAM/HOT WATER” dial, located on the right side of the machine, to the “STEAM” position.
+When the machine created some steam and the “STEAM/HOT WATER” lights stopped flashing, the wand was ready to use.

 Breville the Barista Express vs. Mr. Coffee Cafe Barista

 The Mr. Coffee Cafe Barista is another espresso machine on the market that we tested.
-It is a low-cost option, retailing at around $250.
-This machine is semi-automatic and therefore makes the process of making espresso drinks very simple.
+It is a low-cost option, retailing at around $200.
+This machine is semi-automatic and therefore makes the process of crafting espresso drinks very simple.
 At the touch of a button, we were able to watch our cappuccinos and lattes being made right before our eyes—a process that only takes one to two minutes.

-In the end, it comes down to the user’s preference in espresso quality.
+In the end, it comes down to the user’s preference for espresso quality.
 For the coffee connoisseur, the Breville is hands down the best choice for high-quality espresso.
 But for the person who enjoys just a perk of caffeine in the morning and is less concerned about achieving the perfect crema, the Mr. Coffee Cafe Barista is quick, convenient, and delivers decent drinks for a low price.

 - Product Name The Barista Express